rahulshah7/bookmark-manager/README.md

 I'd like <Task>.

 As a User
-So that I can keep a record of interesting websites, I'd like to view a list of bookmarks.
+So that I can view a record of interesting websites, I'd like to view a list of bookmarks.

+As a User
+So that I can keep a record of interesting websites, I'd like to create new bookmarks.
 ```

 ### How to Run